tahayparker/CSInternalsGuide/content/pages/project-file.md

       The theme and the syntax highlighting will be copied as well.
 Looks nice, makes for a good first impression.
 Also "hides" errors because the examiner would be wow-ed by colors.

       I personally used [Kary Pro Colors](https://marketplace.visualstudio.com/items?itemName=karyfoundation.theme-karyfoundation-themes) after messing around a bit with the theme files to change a few colors.
-But you could use
+But you could use it as it